fkia413/AMS-Individual-Project/README.md

 <img width="886" alt="ERD" src="https://github.com/fkia413/ProjectRepo/assets/131884777/8f4d9665-a759-49f0-b489-a560d4c3665d">

-These are the tables I have.
-They all have some relation to each other.
+These are the 4 tables I creates.
+They all have some relation to each other via foreign keys.

+1. Customer is for shipping details.
+2. Product is for displaying the stock onto the product page.
+3. Order is to add and display on the cart page which is linked with the customer table through a foreign key (since one customer can have multiple orders).
+4. Order_Detail was the table used to display, add and delete things from the cart and it was linked with product_id and order_id through foreign keys.

 ## 6. Jenkins section